surajadhikari3/Self-notes/Gems/Multi threading notes (Also check sir's note timely).md

 Lock ReentrantLock
-  fairness --> Enable by passing true in the constructor new ReentrantLock(true); It executes the thread priority in the FIFO lock.lock() lock.unlock() lock.trylock() --> return false if it is locked.
+  fairness --> Enable by passing true in the constructor new ReentrantLock(true); It executes the thread priority in the FIFO (Compare and swap) lock.lock() lock.unlock() lock.trylock() --> return false if it is locked.
 It is non blocking allows to check whether the resource is being locked by other thread.